French and Saunders

 French and Saunders is a British sketch comedy television series written by and starring comedy duo and namesake Dawn French and Jennifer Saunders that originally broadcast on BBC2 from 1987 to 1993, and later on BBC One until 2017.
-It is also the name by which the performers are known on the occasions when they appear elsewhere as a double act.
+It is also the name by which the performers are known when they appear elsewhere as a double act.
 The show was given one of the highest budgets in BBC history to create detailed spoofs and satires of popular culture, movies, celebrities, and art.
 French and Saunders continued to film holiday specials for the BBC, and both have been individually successful starring in other shows.

 In a 2005 poll to find The Comedian's Comedian, the duo were voted among the top 50 comedy acts ever by fellow comedians and comedy insiders.
 Their last special, French and Saunders Christmas Celebrity Special, aired on 27 December 2005 on BBC One.
-In 2006, both French and Saunders announced their sketch show was now dead, and that they had moved on to more age-appropriate material.
+In 2006, both French and Saunders announced their sketch show was dead and that they had moved on to more age-appropriate material.
 Their last time performing as a duo, the Still Alive tour, ran initially until late 2008, then resumed in Australia in summer 2009.
 In 2009, the duo were jointly awarded the BAFTA Fellowship.

 History

 Background (1978–1987)

-Dawn French and Jennifer Saunders met in 1978 while they were studying drama at the Royal Central School of Speech and Drama and began their career to collaborate on several comedy projects.
+Dawn French and Jennifer Saunders met in 1978 while they were studying drama at the Royal Central School of Speech and Drama and began their career by collaborating on several comedy projects.
 They came to prominence in the early 1980s for performing at the London alternative comedy club The Comedy Store, which also gave its name to its television series The Comic Strip Presents... and the informal grouping of so-called "alternative comedians".
 French and Saunders were featured on the live comedy album of The Comic Strip recorded by comedy entrepreneur Martin Lewis for his Springtime! label and released in 1981.
 The duo made their first mainstream television appearance in The Comic Strip Presents..., appearing in approximately 30 episodes each and writing material for the show.

-French and Saunders began to establish themselves in what was referred to as the "underground comedy" scene, along with many other prolific actors and comedians whom they would work with during the next twenty-plus years.
+French and Saunders began to establish themselves in what was referred to as the "underground comedy" scene, along with many other prolific actors and comedians they would work with during the next twenty-plus years.
 In 1983, they starred in an edition of Channel 4's series The Entertainers, and later went on to appear as comedy relief on the weekly music programme The Tube on the same channel, for which French received her honour of being the first person to use the word "blowjob" on British television.
 In 1985, French and Saunders collaborated on the programme Girls on Top, which they once again (with Ruby Wax) wrote and starred in.
 Co-stars Tracey Ullman and Ruby Wax rounded out a set of four oddball roommates, and the show ran for two series.
 In 1986, French and Saunders made their first of many appearances on Comic Relief, and they signed a long-term contract with the BBC.